 6.58.3 Mechanism of failure

-Ideally all code should conform to the current standard for the respective language.
+Ideally all code conforms to the current standard for the respective language.
 In reality, a language standard may change during the creation of a software system or suitable compilers and development environments may not be available for the new standard for some period of time after the standard is published.
 To smooth the process of evolution, features that are no longer needed or which serve as the root cause of or contributing factor for safety or security problems are often deprecated to temporarily allow their continued use but to indicate that those features may be removed in the future.
-The deprecation of a feature is a strong indication that it should not be used.
+The deprecation of a feature is a strong indication from the language architects that it should not be used.
 Other features, although not formally deprecated, are rarely used and there exist other more common ways of expressing the same function.
 Use of such features can lead to problems when others are assigned the task of debugging or modifying the code containing those features.

 6.58.4 Applicable language characteristics